hazelcast/hazelcast-hibernate/README.md

 # Hibernate Second Level Cache

-Hazelcast provides a distributed second level cache for your Hibernate entities, collections and queries.
+Hazelcast provides a distributed second-level cache for your Hibernate entities, collections, and queries.

 You can use an `IMap` as distributed storage(`HazelcastCacheRegionFactory`), or ConcurrentHashMap-based near-cache(`HazelcastLocalCacheRegionFactory`) with updates synchronized via `ITopic`.

-## Code Samples

-Please see our <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/hibernate-2ndlevel-cache" target="_blank">sample application</a> for Hibernate Second Level Cache.

 ## Supported Versions